snehanangunoori/WeHack2024/README.md

 ## Description:

-Our hackathon project for UTD's freshmen engineering majors offers essential support for their transition into college life.
+Our hackathon project for WeHack 2024 focuses on UTD's freshmen engineering majors offering essential support for their transition into college life.
 Featuring a comprehensive calendar showcasing freshmen events, a tuition predictor tool for estimating costs based on user inputs, and an AP Score Evaluation tool to determine eligible course credits.
 Empowering freshmen with valuable resources tailored to their needs.